pfapi/pfapi/README.md

 <img alt="PfapiKey screen shot" src="https://github.com/pfapi/pfapi/blob/main/images/screen-shot8.png" />

 PfapiKey provides supporting for preview permission and avoids preflight request round-trips when we are in CORS situations.
 PfapiKey has an associated role.
-The role defines access permissions for the key.
+The role defines access permissions of the key.

 ### 2) IP unlimited list and blocked list